Nvidia is bringing ray tracing to more classic PC titles

 Described as one of the most significant advancements in graphics technology, ray tracing allows games to portray incredibly realistic lighting, shadows and reflections.

 One drawback to ray tracing is that it requires an incredible amount of computing power in order to achieve its complex lighting calculations.
-You'll also need a video card that supports ray tracing, such as Nvidia's range of RTX graphics cards or AMD's Ryzen 5 3600X.
+You'll also need a video card that supports ray tracing, such as Nvidia's range of RTX graphics cards.
+Current AMD cards support ray tracing via DirectX 12, although without dedicated hardware are unlikely to outperform Nvidia's RTX cards.

 To give you an idea of how the technology affects gaming performance, we've tested ray tracing in Control on PC with every Nvidia RTX Super card.